Aggregate TypesAggregate TypesAggregates

 , etc.) in almost all programming languages

-and also the default for aggregates/user-defined types in C++ (and Rust).
+and also the default for aggregates/user-defined types in C++.

 Reference Semantics